Homebase vs EasyTeam vs StaffHub: Choosing a Shopify Staff App in 2026

 Why not the others: Both Homebase and EasyTeam treat multi-location as an upgrade-tier feature.
 StaffHub treats it as the default.
 The difference shows up in announcements (StaffHub has read receipts per location), permissions (per-shop role assignments), and reporting (per-location dashboards).
 For a 2-5 shop retailer specifically, the multi-location-native data model removes a lot of friction.

-Don't run both Homebase and EasyTeam.
-They overlap heavily on time-clock and scheduling, so you'll be paying twice for similar features.
+Don't run Homebase + EasyTeam, and don't run StaffHub + EasyTeam.
+All three now overlap heavily on time-clock, scheduling and hours.
+You'd be paying twice for similar features and maintaining staff records in two places.
 Pick whichever fits your binding constraint and stop there.

 Pricing models for these apps are different enough that direct list-price comparison is misleading.
 Here's what a typical multi-location Shopify retailer actually pays at various team sizes: